ELIXIR: Funding

-By the end of 2012 ELIXIR had completed its five-year preparatory phase funded by the EU’s Seventh Framework Programme as part of the European Strategy Forum on Research Infrastructures (ESFRI) process.
+By the end of 2012 ELIXIR completed its five-year preparatory phase funded by the EU's Seventh Framework Programme as part of the European Strategy Forum on Research Infrastructures (ESFRI) process.

-In 2015 ELIXIR was awarded €19 Million HORIZON 2020 funding to run the EXCELERATE project.
-This project enabled ELIXIR to coordinate and extend national and international data resources and ran until 31 August 2019.
-ELIXIR has also set up collaborations to apply for other large scale funding for other EU projects, in which it is also involved in an organisational capacity, for example for the CORBEL, FAIRplus, and EOSC-Life projects.
+In 2015 ELIXIR was awarded €19 Million HORIZON 2020 funding to run the EXCELERATE project, this was followed by the CONVERGE project in 2020.
+Both projects enabled ELIXIR to coordinate and extend national and international data resources.
+ELIXIR has also set up collaborations to apply for other large scale funding for other EU projects, in which it is also involved in an organisational capacity, for example for the CORBEL, FAIRplus, EOSC-Life, B1MG, GDI and BY-COVID projects.

 Each member state jointly contributes towards the funding of the ELIXIR Hub in proportion to their GDP.
 Some countries have allocated new funds to contribute towards their ELIXIR Node.
 The services and activities of the ELIXIR Nodes will continue to be funded by national agencies.
 Collectively, ELIXIR members will apply for additional external funding.

+In 2024, ELIXIR commences its fourth five-year scientific programme.